The ship of fools. 12th August 2021.

 Talking about his emotions isn't allowed in this room.

-I say instead - "These are things people do say about overwhelming experience, but people do find a way out and they look back and say that the experience has connected them with the rest of humanity rather than isolating them"
+I say instead - "These are things people do say about overwhelming experience, but people do find a way out and they look back and say that the experience has connected them with the rest of humanity rather than isolating them" He replies by telling me about the stages of grief described by Kubler Ross.

-And to do this a therapist has learnt how to let go of all and every theory - nothing matters more at any moment than my ability to respect and to honour someone else's truth.
-Regardless of the TRUTH, the place to start is where they are...then traditional pathologizing concepts dissolve.
+I talk about when he asked me if I recognized my denial.
+Underneath this subject is my aim - I want him to understand my view that a therapist needs to let go of all and every theory - nothing matters more at any moment in the session than the ability to respect and to honour the client's truth...then traditional pathologizing concepts dissolve.
 I see those concepts (and diagnosis) as cruel theories that perpetuate the absurd notion that distress, and emotions are diseases!
-If you really take on board what I've just said then you will understand how shocked I'd felt when I realised that he was diagnosing denial; dismissing my actual thoughts, words, feelings.

-I didn't know if my husband was metaphorically stumbling around, knocking things over, breaking things, because he'd experienced seeing his son attempt suicide and if this fear and rage he enacted was similar to my son's psychosis?
+I prefer to be a person who wont make a decision without knowing what is actually happening.
+My husband didn't answer my questions truthfully.
+I was stuck until I had enough information to make a choice.
+I didn't know if my husband was metaphorically stumbling around, knocking things over, breaking things, because he'd experienced seeing the aftermath of my son's suicide attempt and if this fear and rage he enacted was similar to my son's psychosis?
 In which case, like my son - he would eventually come to face the whole of it, and get through, and then return to love.
+Or was my husband now purposefully smashing my home up, because he wanted us gone, because he had no intention of facing anything!

 Is there a test for this - other than asking?

-So welcome to the head f**ck that is psychotherapy.
-And if you know how to determine when someone who needs you to believe that he is telling the truth, is actually lying, let me know!
-And this statement from Kit so echoes my current dilemma - if Kit intuitively knows how I feel about him, he isn't giving me the information I need!
+And this statement about denying information from Kit so echoes my current dilemma - if Kit intuitively knows how I feel about him, he isn't giving me the information I need - it is purposeful?

 I'm still recovering from being lied to, I can't take more deception.